Job Specification

 inmate and client supervision practices and other law enforcement

-activities in accord with New Jersey Statutes and regulations.
+activities, in accordance with New Jersey Statutes and regulations.

-Observes and learns the proper procedures so that he/she may
+Observes and learns the proper procedures to exercise full police

-and prosecution of offenders against the law, once he/she
+apprehension, arrest, and conviction of offenders against the law.

-During the period of on-site training, as an apprentice and productive
+During the period of on-site training, assists senior correctional

-worker, assists Senior Correction Officers or other custody staff in the
+police officers or other custody staff in the performance of their

-performance of their assigned duties and receives on-the-job training
+assigned duties and receives on-the-job training and instruction

-and instruction in the proper methods and practices for monitoring
+in the proper methods and practices for monitoring inmate and

 Learns the proper usage, security, integrity, and care for carrying